TYPO3/Fluid/Documentation/Usage/ViewHelpers.rst

     other class names.
 The *array of* syntax can also be used, for example `string[]` or `Vendor\Package\MyClass[]`.
 *   Describe the argument's behavior in simple terms.
-*   The argument is not required (the 4th argument is :php:`false`).
+*   Define that the argument is not required (the 4th argument is :php:`false`).
-*   If the argument is not defined when calling the ViewHelper, a default value of :php:`false` is assumed (5th argument).
+*   Set a default value of :php:`false` (5th argument), if the argument is not defined when calling the ViewHelper.

 The ViewHelper itself would then be callable like this: